 THE RELATIONSHIP BETWEEN SEAL AND SHARK IS NOT ALWAYS THIS VIOLENT

-I don’t expect the perception of shark and seal to change any time soon.
+I don’t expect the perception of sharks and seals to change any time soon.
 We still think of the seals as cute and cuddly and often portray the shark as the villain in the relationship however just remember seals themselves hunt and feed on smaller species of sharks just as aggressively as the White shark hunts them.

 So, when you join us aboard our vessel and a shark and seal interaction is being played out right in front of you, whom are you going to cheer for?
 The cute big-eyed seal?
 The shark needing to eat to survive?
-We try to stay as neutral and respectful as possible during these moments, nature can be incredibly tough and every time I witness such an event, the more respect I have for these tough, intelligent, agile and resilient survivors……….the Cape Fur Seals.
+We try to stay as neutral and respectful as possible during these moments.
+Nature can be incredibly tough.
+Every time I witness such an event, I have more respect for these tough, intelligent, agile, and resilient survivors…the Cape Fur Seals.